Rhubarb And Apple Crumble

 • Grease the inside of a round 10" ovenproof dish with butter then set aside.

 • Lightly trim the ends off the rhubarb if needed then cut into 3 cm pieces.
 Set aside for now.
+Then peel, quarter & core the apples then cut into 3 cm pieces as well.

 • Add the apples into a large saucepan along with the sugar, butter, lemon juice, vanilla & salt.
 Set the pan over a medium heat then cook, stirring frequently until the apples are starting to soften.
 This will take 5 minutes or so.